caioaletroca/HappiNESs/README.md

 # HappiNESs
-A NES emulator written in C#
+A NES emulator written in C# for learning purposes.